edzzn/khalilstemmler-blog/src/pages/articles/tutorials/deploying-a-serverless-graphql-api-on-netlify.md

 });
 ```

 We're pretty much all set to go!
-Last thing to do is configure Netlify.
+The last thing to do is configure Netlify.

 ## Netlify configuration